Pediatric Emergency Medicine Fellowship Curriculum | NYU Langone Health

 Fellowship Didactic Curriculum

 Fellowship clinical training is supported by a robust didactic curriculum that integrates various modes of learning such as flipped classroom, case-based, simulation-based, and hands-on.
-In addition to a weekly pediatric emergency medicine division conference, the Ronald O. Perelman Department of Emergency Medicine and Department of Pediatrics provide enriching conferences that fellows are encouraged to attend.
+In addition to a weekly pediatric emergency medicine division conference, fellows attend enriching conferences in both the Ronald O. Perelman Department of Emergency Medicine and the Department of Pediatrics.

 Pediatric Emergency Medicine Conference Schedule

-Every Tuesday, fellows and academic faculty gather for our half-day division conference.
+Every Tuesday, fellows and faculty gather for our half-day division conference.

 Pediatric Emergency Medicine Conference Sessions

-The five-minute “coffee case” is a brief case presentation facilitated by the teaching fellows that features succinct teaching points to start the morning.
+The fifteen-minute “coffee case” is a brief case presentation facilitated by the teaching fellows that features succinct teaching points to start the morning.

-For the fellow research review sessions, fellows prepare and present their research progress to scholarly oversight committee members, peers, and faculty in order to receive feedback.
-Faculty are also invited to share their research.
+For the fellow research review sessions, fellows and faculty prepare and present their research progress to scholarly oversight committee members, fellows, and faculty in order to receive feedback.

-Fellow ultrasound didactics feature ultrasound lectures that supplement scanning shifts.
+Fellow ultrasound didactics feature ultrasound lectures that supplement hands-on scanning shifts.

-The division case conference features informal presentations and discussion of interesting and challenging cases.
+Case conference features a discussion of interesting and challenging cases.

-Division didactics are 30- to 60-minute talks by faculty and fellows, with a focus on 1 to 3 evidence-based clinical questions.
+Division didactics are 30-minute talks by faculty and fellows, with a focus on evidence-based medicine in a case-based format.

-Journal Club is a monthly formal journal club, prepared by fellow and faculty combination.
+Journal Club is a formal monthly journal club, prepared by fellow-faculty dyad.

-Fellowship huddles offer a chance for fellows, our program director, and our associate program director to touch base.
+Fellowship huddles offer a chance for fellows and program leadership to touch base.
 Each quarter, this huddle is expanded into an hour-long meeting for the program evaluation committee.

 Department of Emergency Medicine Didactics